 The amount of options for overnight camping in Tahoe are ridiculous.
 From state parks with facilities like bathrooms and boat ramps to National Forest land where you can choose your own adventure and wilderness camp, it doesn’t take much effort to find a place to pitch a tent.
 Just pick up a map of the Lake Tahoe Basin and drop your finger somewhere in the woods – chances are you can camp there.

-A few ski resorts in Tahoe stay open late, but this year the snow totals have been so low that most will be closing this weekend.
-As of now, Alpine Meadows plans to stay open the latest.
-Their regular operating hours end on Sunday, April 14, but they will be open Fridays, Saturdays and Sundays until mid-to-late May, or whenever all the snow dries up.
+A few ski resorts in Tahoe stay open late, but this year the snow totals have been so low that most will be closing in early April, or whenever all the snow dries up.
 Spring skiing is a favorite pastime for many mountain residents.
 Warm weather and good times with friends and family on the snow is a combination that’s hard to beat.
 Spring is especially a good time to take the kids skiing because, a) It’s not cold outside so the little ones can enjoy themselves all day long, and b) There isn’t enough snow for you to go hucking yourself off a rock or spend all day lapping the trees, so you have less reason to be selfish and more reason to enjoy a family day on the slopes!

 The longer the sun beats down, the faster the single track trails dry out.
 Hiking, trail running and mountain biking are no longer ‘just around the bend’ – their time is now.
 Grease up the old chain, bust out your trail running shoes and stretch those hammies.
 The birds are chirpin’ and the foliage is green, so get out there and enjoy the countless hiking and mountain biking trails in Tahoe.